janemiceli/rabbitmq-perf-html/README.md

 The following parameters can be specified for a scenario:

 - exchange-type: exchange type to be used during the benchmark.
-Defaults to `'direct'`.
+Defaults to `direct`.
 Options include:
   - `direct` - A direct exchange delivers messages to queues based on a message routing key, an attribute that every AMQP v0.9.1 message contains.